pauldragoslav/Spring-boot-Banking/README.md

 docker run -p 8080:8080 spring-boot:banking
 ```

+## Testing
+1. Import the Postman collection file into the application or copy the request body from there

 ### Extensions
 1. Use of persisted database
 2. Use of asynchronous programming backed by message queue for transactions